enfonica/enfonica-node/README.md

 ### Enfonica Voice Client Library for Node.js

 This library uses version 'v1beta' of the Enfonica Voice API.
-View the repo for more details: [nodejs-voice](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-voice)
+View the repo for more details: [nodejs-voice](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-voice).
+To view the documentation [click here.](https://enfonica.github.io/enfonica-node/voice/)

 #### Installing the client library